• Skip to primary navigation

 Instructions

 • Season meat with salt and pepper.
 Working in batches, sear in a bit of oil over medium-high heat for about 2 minutes on each side.
-Transfer to a plate, separating the shank from chuck—the former will be cooked longer.
+Transfer to a plate, separating the shank from the chuck since the former requires longer cooking time.

 • Lower to medium heat, then sauté garlic and onions until softened.
 Add oil as needed.